 In this beautiful setting, Jeannette, Amber and their daughter Liv have created for themselves and their guests a peaceful and serene place to be.

-I met Jeannette in the School for The Work in 2016.
+I met Jeannette in 2016.
 When we got to know each other, she told me about her family and their project.
 She told me about their mission to create a “House of Happiness”, a place where people could reconnect with nature and themselves.
 I told her I share the same dream and she invited me to visit.
 So I did in September last year.
 During my time there I also got to know Amber and Liv, the dogs, the horses, and the garden.
 It is a truly beautiful place, as you can see in the pictures.

 By having a structured day, working in the garden and with the horses, experiencing the seasons, physical activity, and creative work in a peaceful space, the clients get renewed opportunities to find their talents and to develop them further.
 On their website (which is very well translated via google translate) the common values that support clients are listed.
 These values are for example durability, respect (for ourselves, each other, and nature), safety, enjoyment of life and responsibility (for our own happiness and learning to sense when to ask for help) and a positive outlook.